 Undergraduate students who complete graduation requirements in four years are under the catalog in effect at the time of first enrollment.
-Students may elect to meet the graduation requirements of a later catalog.
+Students may elect to meet the graduation requirements of a later catalog, subject to guidelines of professionally-accredited disciplines.